Skip to main content

 • Individuals with poor oral intake or who have lost fluids due to illness

-• Anyone looking for a safe, effective way to maintain wellness during the hot summer months
+• Anyone who wants provider-guided hydration support during the hot summer months

-For younger adults and older individuals alike, IV therapy provides a tailored, fast-acting approach to staying hydrated.
+For younger adults and older individuals alike, IV therapy may provide a tailored hydration support option when clinically appropriate.

 What to Expect from an IV Hydration Appointment